Thlopthlocco Tribal Town: Government

-Thlopthlocco Tribal Town is now headquartered in Okemah and Clearview, Oklahoma.
-Tribal enrollment is 845, with 728 members living within the state of Oklahoma, and is based on lineal descent.
-Ryan Morrow is the elected Mekko, or Town King.
-He succeeded Vernon Yarholar.
+Thlopthlocco Tribal Town is headquartered in Okemah, Oklahoma.
+Tribal enrollment is 845, with 728 citizens living within the state of Oklahoma, and is based on lineal descent.
+The governing body of the town, known as the Business Committee, consists of five elected officials and five citizens of the town appointed by elected officials.
+Brent Smith is the elected Mekko, or Town King.
+He succeeded Brent Brown.